TrafficGuard/typedai/docs/docs/cli.md

 ### gaia

-`npm run gaia <task_id>` runs an agent which completes a task from the [GAIA agent benchmark suite](https://huggingface.co/datasets/gaia-benchmark/GAIA) and completes with the answer in the required format, read and appending from the files defined by the `tasksFile` and `resultsFile` consts in `gaia.ts`.
+`ai gaia <task_id>` runs an agent which completes a task from the [GAIA agent benchmark suite](https://huggingface.co/datasets/gaia-benchmark/GAIA) and completes with the answer in the required format, read and appending from the files defined by the `tasksFile` and `resultsFile` consts in `gaia.ts`.

 Without the task_id argument it will attempt to complete all questions in the dataset.